Doing your bit to combat exotic Caulerpa

 What is being done

-Biosecurity NZ is working closely with mana whenua and the local communities, along with Auckland Council, the Waikato Regional Council, and the Department of Conservation.
+MPI/Biosecurity NZ is working with the Regional Councils, mana whenua and locally impacted communities.
+To date their have been treatment and removal trials.
 It’s not too late to fight back, but at this point our best hope is early detection to stamp out spread to other areas while more research is conducted on how to tackle the larger areas.

 How you can help